massfords/jekyll-now/_posts/2016-06-15-Spring-Swagger-CXF.md

 ## One Important Detail

-I found the most important difference with the recent version of swagger was using a different package name for my service interfaces from my implementations.
+I found the most important difference with the recent version of swagger was using a different package hieararchy for my service interfaces from my implementations.
 I found that if I used the same package name for the implementation and the interface, the swagger CXF feature would find both during the discovery phase and it wouldn't render the swagger interface correctly.

+### Separate package hierarchy

+`com.example.services.api.foo.FooService` -> This is where the interface lives `com.example.services.foo.FooServiceImpl` -> This is where the implementation lives

 This is meaningful if you use Java interfaces as artifacts and a separate implementation without the JAX-RS annotations.
-I'll post about this another time but suffice to say for now, I have a single Java interface with all of my JAX-RS annotations and it's in a separate package than the implementation because of this issue in CXF/Swagger with loading the API details.
+I'll post about this another time.
+If you only have classes for your services, then you don't need to do this separation.